What Will a Neuropsychological Evaluation Actually Tell Us?

 Why not ask the school to test first?

 You can.
 School evaluations are free and may be an appropriate first step.
+However, for many children, school evaluations are not enough.

 School testing generally asks: